VATSALVARSHNEY108/B.O.I.-MARK-2/docs/KAI_WAKE_WORD_UPDATE.md

 ### Example Output
 ```
 🔊 Continuous voice listening ENABLED
-💬 Wake words: kai, hey kai, ok kai
+💬 Wake words: vatsal, hey vatsal, ok vatsal
-Then your command (e.g., 'Hey Kai, what time is it')
+Then your command (e.g., 'Hey Vatsal, what time is it')

 You can also use: watson, hey watson, ok watson
 ```

 ## 🎨 Branding Strategy

-**Kai** is now the primary assistant name with these benefits:
+**Vatsal** is now the primary assistant name with these benefits:
 - **Short & Memorable** - Easy to say and remember
 - **Modern** - Fresh, contemporary branding
 - **Respectful** - Maintains VATSAL framework credit
 - **Flexible** - Multiple wake word variations available

-The system maintains backward compatibility with all existing wake words while promoting "Kai" as the primary identity.
+The system maintains backward compatibility with all existing wake words while promoting "Vatsal" as the primary identity.

 ## 🔧 Technical Details